sincile/P2P_File_Server/READMEREDONE.txt

 6 LCD - Outputs local directory.
 After command, must input directory you wish to change to.

 7 DOWNLOAD - Allows you to download a file you want from the server.
 Must input a filename after.
 Then respond with "YES" or "NO" if you would like the file to be overwritten or not.
-If you wish to cancel the download, type "STOP."
+If you wish to cancel the download, type "STOP"

 8 EXIT - Stops the program.